paperManu/splash/Contributing.md

 Once a MR has been submitted, your changes will be reviewed and constructive feedback may be provided.
 Feedback isn't meant as an attack, but to help make sure the highest-quality code makes it into the project.
 Changes will be approved once required feedback has been addressed.

+### Additional documentation

+A few other less generic topics, related to code, are located in the `docs` subdirectory`.

 ## License

 By contributing to this repository, you agree that your contributions will be licensed in accordance to the [LICENSE](./License.md) document at the root of this repository.